frankiecd86/windespair/_posts/2018-04-18-sharing-my-net-worth.md

 With my finances in order, I have one less thing to stress about, which makes me happy 😃.

-My hope is that this provides some personal finance relief/food for thought, à la Mr. Money Mustache or JL Collins.
+My hope is that by sharing my net worth and how I'm thinking about money, I can provide some personal finance relief/food for thought, à la Mr. Money Mustache or JL Collins.

 You can’t get to where you want to go if you don’t know where you are.